Structure learning via unstructured kernel-based M-regression: Numerical Studies

-In all the examples, the RKHS induced by the Gaussian kernel $K(\bu,\bv)= \exp{\left(-\frac{\|\bu-\bv\|^2}{2\sigma_n^2}\right)} $ is adopted, where $\sigma_n$ is set as the median of all the pairwise distances among the training sample.
-Other tuning parameters such as the ridge regression parameter and the thresholding value are selected by the variable selection stability criterion \cite{SunWW2013} via a grid search, where the grid is set as $\{10^{-3+0.1s} : s = 0, ..., 60\}$.
+In this section, the proposed framework is applied to sparse learning and interaction selection, and its numerical performance are compared with various state-of-the-art competitors under several settings.
+For the proposed framework, the RKHS induced by the Gaussian kernel $K(\bu,\bv)= \exp{\left(-\frac{\|\bu-\bv\|^2}{2\sigma_n^2}\right)} $ is adopted in all the examples, where $\sigma_n$ is set as the median of all the pairwise distances among the training sample.
+Other tuning parameters such as the thresholding value are selected by the stability-based criterion \citep{SunWW2013} as introduced in Section \ref{sec:tuning} via a grid search, where the grid is set as $\{10^{-3+0.1s} : s = 0, ..., 60\}$.